-As a Mellon Engaged Scholar Initiative Fellow, I have been selected to receive dissertation support and dedicate a postdoctoral year at UT-Austin to the design and execution of a project in public scholarship.
-I’ll be adding more information about this as it develops!
+As a Mellon Engaged Scholar Initiative Fellow, I have been selected to dedicate a postdoctoral year at UT-Austin to the design and execution of a project in public scholarship.
+I will be working in partnership with local public schools, nonprofits, and UT undergraduate students to produce and distribute an open-access, self-led guide to writing the college essay, directed at first-generation prospective college students as well as historically underrepresented and structurally disadvantaged students more broadly.

 I have been working with Grassroots Leadership, an Austin-based immigration rights advocacy nonprofit, since September 2017 as a volunteer with the Amigas de Hutto program.
 The purpose of this program, besides to break the isolation and invisibility experienced in detention, is to organize with women currently detained at the T. Don Hutto Residential Center in order to raise awareness and demand action related to human rights abuses suffered at the center.
 These include sexual assault and harassment, employment abuses, inadequate access to health care, and more.
 I have translated letters written by women whose children were separated from them at the border from Spanish to English and participated as a witness in the ICE on Trial tribunal held May 5, 2018, in which formerly detained women delivered testimony and publicly condemned ICE officials for human rights abuses.
 Read an article (in Spanish) for which I was interviewed here.